 The Battery Controlled – Button battery safety

-If a child swallows a button battery, the battery can get stuck in the child's throat and burn through the oesophagus in as little as two hours.
-Repair can require feeding and breathing tubes and multiple surgeries.
+Button batteries can be found in many household items.
+If a child swallows a button battery it can get stuck in their system and burn through soft tissue in as little as two hours, causing serious illness or death.
+Repair can require feeding and breathing tubes, and multiple surgeries.

 Children under five years old are at the greatest risk.